Connect with others who understand.

 “I have amazingly cleared up a few patches over the last six months, although not sure how,” a member replied.
 “Gentle exfoliation and over-the-counter moisturizers, but constantly applied.”

-What Is Exfoliation and How Does it Work?
+What Is Exfoliation and How Does It Work?

 Exfoliation is the process of removing dead skin cells.
 Typical exfoliation might include intensive scrubbing, which can irritate your skin.
 You’ll want to be extra careful to treat your skin gently when you have psoriasis.